English diaspora: Poland

 English immigration to the Kingdom of Poland, dating back to early modern times, was significantly smaller than Scottish immigration.
 English immigrants were often merchants and mercenaries, however, the last major recruitment to the Polish Army in England and Scotland was conducted in 1633.
 There were also some scholars and students, including Leonard Cox, humanist, professor at the Kraków Academy.
 The English rather quickly assimilated with the Polish population.

+Some English industrialists migrated to Poland in the 19th century.
+The Evans brothers founded Poland's first factory for agricultural machinery and tools in Warsaw in 1822.

 According to the 1921 Polish census, the largest English populations lived in the cities of Warsaw (169), Łódź and Lwów (31 each).

 In the 2011 Polish census, 10,495 people declared English nationality, of which 9,132 declared both Polish and English nationality.

 In the 2021 Polish census, 54,424 people declared English nationality, it was seventh biggest nationality in Poland.